braintree/braintree-web-drop-in/README.md

         selector: '#dropin-container'
       }, function (err, dropinInstance) {
         if (err) {
-          // Handle any errors that might've occured when creating Drop-in console.error(err);
+          // Handle any errors that might've occurred when creating Drop-in console.error(err);
           return;
         }